 Soft Rock Phosphate

 Soft phosphate rock should be applied at a rate about two tons per acre with other organic amendments.
-This phosphorous source will soon be gone.
-It is a byproduct of the making of 0-18-0 and only one company still bags it.
-In alkaline soils, apply the phosphate directly under the seed or transplants so the small roots don’t have to search for it.
-This is especially important in the spring.
+This phosphorous source is a byproduct of the making of 0-18-0 and will soon be gone.